Mount Toubkal Circuit and Climb

 Is this holiday for you?

 The maximum altitude attained on this trek is not great and we spend only one night at just above 3000 metres.
 This means that altitude acclimatisation is not usually a problem.
 However this trek does involve some days with a good deal of ascent and descent and one or two of the days (although broken with leisurely lunches in the shade) are quite long.
 Additionally, the summer months in the High Atlas can be hot and July and August particularly so.
 This does have an effect on trekking performance.
 For most of the trek we follow well established trails between valleys and villages which are suitable for mules and very straightforward for trekkers.
 On the ascent of Toubkal and whilst trekking up to the passes on our route, we will encounter zig-zag trails on scree.
-Because this is a short trip we have only given it the MODERATE grade.
+Because this is a short trip we have only given grade 5.